department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 You'll need:

- - The DD214 or other discharge papers of the deceased or the Servicemember or Veteran whose military service will be used to decide if the deceased qualifies for burial in a VA national cemetery.
-If you can't find these discharge papers, please ask for our help to get these records.
-[Find out which discharge papers we accept along with your application](http://www.cem.va.gov/CEM/hmm/discharge_documents.asp).
+ - The DD214 or other discharge documents of the deceased or the Servicemember or Veteran whose military service will be used to decide if the deceased qualifies for burial in a VA national cemetery.
+If you can't find these documents, please ask for our help to get them.
+[Find out which discharge documents we accept along with your application](http://www.cem.va.gov/CEM/hmm/discharge_documents.asp).

 You'll need the deceased's:

- - Full name
+ - Name
  - Gender
  - Social Security number or Military Service number (Veteran ID)
  - Date of birth